alexchaichan/dactyl-manuform/README.md

 I will simply describe all the steps I took to build this keyboard.

-For any Information check out the original repos.
+For any information check out the original repos.

 # Case